-- Annual Plan of activity: Each department prepares it before the commencement of the academic year after reviewing the previous year's activities and plans the academic year with enrichment activities. - Course Plan: Faculties prepare the lesson plan for each subject dividing the entire syllabus into number of units and lecture hours. - Adherence to the Teaching Plan: A Course file maintained by the faculty members divides the hours between classroom instruction, student seminars and lab sessions. - Master Log book: Maintains the details of teaching hours and working days.
-The Director and HODs monitor each Course's development, to ensure its effective completion in the allotted time and ideal balance of practical and theory hours.
+• Annual Plan of activity: Each department prepares it before the commencement of the academic year after reviewing the previous year's activities and plans the academic year with enrichment activities.

+- Course Plan: Faculties prepare the lesson plan for each subject dividing the entire syllabus into number of units and lecture hours. - Adherence to the Teaching Plan: A Course file maintained by the faculty members divides the hours between classroom instruction, student seminars and lab sessions.

+Master Log book : Each class teacher maintains it with details of teaching hours and working days.
+The Director and HODs monitor each Course's development, to ensure its effective completion in the allotted time and ideal balance of practical and theoretical hours.